notionparallax/wp2frontEnd/home.md

 </div>
 </div>

-Because you are a dearly beloved βeta tester the subscription is \$5AUD, and for you, that's for as long as this thing keeps going.
+<div class="beta-message">Because you are a dearly beloved βeta tester the subscription is \$5AUD, and for you, that's for as long as this thing keeps going.</div>

 </li>